 What is STEM?
 STEM stands for science, technology, engineering, and math.
 A good STEM activity uses 2 or more pillars of the STEM acronym.
 Kids can take away extremely valuable life lessons from STEM activities.
 Find more quick and easy STEM projects for kids.

 Check out how easy STEM can be with young kids!
 We have plenty more playful science activities to try with your junior scientists.
 I love how simple science can spark curiosity and experimentation.
 Kids always have so many questions and love to think of neat solutions.

 What is chemistry?
 Let’s keep it basic for our younger or junior scientists!
 Chemistry is all about the way different materials are put together, and how they are made up including atoms and molecules.
 It’s also how these materials act under different conditions.
 Chemistry is often a base for physics so you will see overlap!

-We will be exploring simple chemistry you can do at home or in the classroom that isn’t too crazy, but is still lots of fun for kids!
+We will be exploring simple chemistry you can do at home or in the classroom that isn’t too crazy, but it is still lots of fun for kids!
 You can check out some more chemistry activities here.

-SET UP YOUR GEOMETRIC BUBBLE STEM ACTIVITY
+GEOMETRIC BUBBLE ACTIVITY

 A few quick supplies and you are good to go.
 You can use a pre-made bubble solution or you can make your own homemade bubble solution.
 The recipe is below!